NEIWPCC Executive Committee Member

-Representative of the Executive Committee Member at NEIWPCC Executive Committee and Commission Meetings
+Representative of the Vermont Department of Environmental Conservation Commissioner at NEIWPCC Executive Committee and Commission Meetings

 Since 2007, Pete LaFlamme has been director of Vermont DEC's Watershed Management Division.
 Previously, he established DEC's Stormwater Program and went on to develop and manage a number of stormwater regulatory and policy initiatives including a comprehensive program for managing stormwater-impaired state waters.
 Throughout his career, LaFlamme has specialized in mathematical modeling of water resources and water resources engineering.
 He did graduate coursework at the University of Vermont's Water Resources Research Center, specializing in water resources analysis and modeling, and has a B.S. in Environmental Analysis from the University of New England.